basis-company/opentelemetry-php/README.md

 1.)
 Make sure that you have docker installed
 2.)
 Execute `script/dockertest` from your bash compatible shell.
 You should see the test output like so

-TODO(JRS) : Add code coverage driver (discuss with Dmitry Krokhin if he was using this / which driver to use (xdebug?)